EFregnan/JetBrains_GoLand_task/README.md

 # JetBrains_GoLand_task

+**Note:** this project is a Maven project.

-This documents provides some usage examples of the indexing tool.
+This document provides some usage examples of the indexing tool.

 ### Example 1 - Search for a word in a list of files or directories.